ColdTea-Projects/SmplrAlarm/README.md

 	    ...
     	}

 Receiver intent is designed to be shown in the lock screen.
-It can be used for other purposes too but if you intend to use as Alarm Screen on lock screen please check the sample activity(ActivityLockScreenAlarm) in the demo app.
+It can be used for other purposes too but if you intend to use it as the alarm screen on the lock screen please check the sample activity (ActivityLockScreenAlarm) in the demo app.

 ### Alarm id: